New solution format and ultra-fast compiler

 • .pbt will be converted to .pbproj

 • PBL file will be converted to PBL folder, and they will have the same name (the file extension ".pbl" will be part of the folder name), for example, if the PBL file name is a.pbl, then the PBL folder is named as "a.pbl".
-The objects' source code in the PBL file will be stored in individual files (in text format) under the PBL folder, and Pcode in the PBL file will be stored as individual files (in binary format) under the build\xxx\obj folder.
+The objects' source code in the PBL file will be split and stored as individual files (in text format) under the PBL folder, and Pcode in the PBL file will be split and stored as individual files (in binary format) under separate folders.

 • .pbw, .pbt, .pbl, and .user.opt files will be backed up to a sub-folder named "BackupFiles" under each file's location.
 If the .pbl file is located outside the directory of the .pbt file, the .pbl file will be backed up with a .bak suffix in its original location.